Marijuana – Identity of Substance

 Inaccurate screening tests

-The Duquenois-Levine test is not used to prove identity in trials because of numerous problems with false positives and also is a “color test” susceptible to subjective interpretation.
+Courts don’t allow the Duquenois-Levine test as evidence of identity in trials.
+This is because of numerous problems with false positives.
+And it is a “color test” susceptible to subjective interpretation and bias.

 The Non-Specificity of the Duquenois-Levine Field Test for Marijuana, Kelly, John F., et al., Open Forensic Science Journal; January 2012, Vol. 5, p.
 4: